arpankumarde/certificate-generator-python/README.md

 - Put your desired font in the `fonts` directory.

 - Put the Attendee list as XLSX file in the `input` directory <br/>
-  _Note: Make sure it has a `Names` field containing the names of the ._
+  _Note: Make sure it has a `Names` field containing the names of the Certificate receivers._

 _Note: Make sure to rename the file names to match the demo file names or change the relative file paths in the script to match your file names._